Transit FireNet Workflow for GCP¶

 - SSH, SCP or Telnet Test between Spoke VPCs (East-West) - Data-plane Test

-VM instance will be required in GCP, and SSH/Telnet port should be allowed in firewall rules for Spoke VPCs.
+A VM instance will be required in GCP, and SSH/Telnet port should be allowed in firewall the rules for Spoke VPCs.

-Once control-plane is established and no problem found in security and routing polices.
-Data-plane validation needs to be verified to make sure traffic is flowing and not blocking anywhere.
+Once the control plane is established and no problem is found in the security and routing polices, data plane validation needs to be verified to make sure traffic is flowing and not blocked.

-There are multiple ways to check the data-plane.
-One way to SSH to Spoke instance (e.g. DEV1-VM) and telnet other Spoke instance (e.g PROD1-VM) to make sure no traffic loss in the path.
+There are multiple ways to check the data plane.
+One way is to SSH to Spoke instance (e.g. DEV1-VM) and telnet the other Spoke instance (e.g PROD1-VM) to make sure there is no traffic loss in the path.